vishalsingh2972/NamasteJS-Notes/Notes/6-Undef-NotDef.md

 a = "Hello Vishal";
 console.log(a);

-a = undefined;
+a = undefined; // wrong practise
-console.log(a); //*you will still get the output as usual but this practise is wrong so avoid using this*
+console.log(a); // you will still get the output as usual but this practise is wrong so avoid using this

 }
 ```